PierreExeter/jaco-gym/README.md

 An OpenAI Gym environment for the Jaco2 robotic arm by Kinova.
 The environment is implemented both for the real arm and the Gazebo simulator.
 The goal is to bring the arm's end effector as close as possible to the target green ball.
-The target position is initialised randomly at the beginning of each episode.
+The target object position is initialised randomly at the beginning of each episode.

 ![Jaco Gazebo](/images/jaco_training.gif)